MicrosoftDocs/entra-docs/docs/identity/conditional-access/policy-all-users-copilot-ai-security.md

 - All users of Generative AI services are blocked when insider risk is elevated

 > [!TIP]
-> The following policies target the [standalone experiences, not embedded experiences](/copilot/security/experiences-security-copilot#standalone-and-embedded-experiences).
+> The following Conditional Access policies target the [standalone experiences, not embedded experiences](/copilot/security/experiences-security-copilot#standalone-and-embedded-experiences).

 ### User exclusions
 [!INCLUDE [active-directory-policy-exclusions](~/includes/entra-policy-exclude-user.md)]